 Mixed sedums, mostly of the bright green “Angelina”.

 Believe it or not, these plants are all evergreen so the wall will look great all year round.
 More coming soon in our patio reveal post!
-Hope you love this project as much as we do!
+Hope you love this Living Plant Wall project as much as we do!
 Got questions?
 Share in comments!
+We think you will also want to jump right on over to our posts on Built In Planters and Privacy with Plants!